Canon G9 X Mark II vs Panasonic FZ1000

 - More heavily discounted: Has been around for much longer (launched in June 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ1000 is the clear winner of the contest (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ1000 emerges as the winner of the match-up (13 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G9 X Mark II and the Panasonic FZ1000 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.